lightbits/TTK4145/project/readme.md

 Todo
 ----

-* Hide some implementation details?
-For example in driver, only expose methods that work on the Order struct, etc.

 * Design issues
     - How do we handle case when backup loses connection to primary, but other clients remain connected to primary (which gives two primaries)?

-* Implement lift controller
+* Implement WaitForMaster, finish orders.
+Perhaps use queue module to do local order sorting.

+* Implement order timers - somehow.
+Perhaps set timer inside distributework?

 Done
 ----
+* Implement lift controller
 * Implement job prioritization (DistributeWork)
 * Synchronize order queue across master and client
 * Implement wait for backup